Award 271428-CA

 Postdoctoral research awards support promising new scholars and assist them in establishing a research base at an important time in their research careers.
 Preferred candidates are recent PhD graduates, conferred within the past five years, undertaking original research, publishing research findings, developing and expanding personal research networks, and preparing for research-intensive careers within and beyond academia.

-Fulbright Canada Postdoctoral Research Award in Northern Issues, University of Northern British Columbia
+Fulbright Canada Postdoctoral Research Award in Inclusive Innovation and Entrepreneurship, University of Northern British Columbia

 www.unbc.ca/research